 The lineup shot will always be the single most powerful and timeless frame of surf photography shootable.
 If there is one photograph every surfer wants to see or to show their friends when they score, it's the lineup.

 Added by Alan van Gysen on February 17, 2012 at 5:00 — No Comments

 I've probably been asked this more than any other question as a surf photographer.
 That and do I get to surf when on location in exotic countries?
 If you were also wondering this, well the answer is yes, but only if I have the goods in hand and it's one of the last days of the trip.
-Work comes first; it's one of…Continue
+Work comes first; it's one of the first steps of being a professional.…Continue

 Last week we discussed saliva and keeping our wide-angle ports droplet-free.
 This week it's all about dry ports and keeping those 70-200mm photographs crisp and sharp.